dougblack/dougblack.io/markdown/flask-restful-101.md

     api.add_resource(Users, '/users')
     api.add_resource(User, '/user/<int:id>')

 We have classes now!
 This is a huge deal.
 Our routes now map directly to *objects*.
 Even better, the methods on a given class are exactly the same as their HTTP counterparts.
-We no longer have to deal with naming methods on our routes like <span class="inline-code">create_task</span>, since there's a 1 to 1 mapping between HTTP methods and methods on our classes.
+We no longer have to deal with naming methods on our routes like `create_task`, since there's a 1 to 1 mapping between HTTP methods and methods on our classes.

 So what's actually happening here?
 Let's investigate.

 ## The API Object

-First, we create a Flask-RESTful <span class="inline-code">Api</span> object.
-The <span class="inline-code">Api</span> object is used to assign our eventual resources to routes.
-We'll temporarily skip to the end of the script to show what the <span class="inline-code">Api</span> is used for:
+First, we create a Flask-RESTful `Api` object.
+The `Api` object is used to assign our eventual resources to routes.
+We'll temporarily skip to the end of the script to show what the `Api` is used for:

     ::python
     api.add_resource(Users, '/users')